Jean Piaget: Genetic epistemology

-According to Jean Piaget, genetic epistemology attempts to "explain knowledge, and in particular scientific knowledge, on the basis of its history, its sociogenesis, and especially the psychological origins of the notions and operations upon which it is based".
+According to Piaget, genetic epistemology attempts to "explain knowledge, and in particular scientific knowledge, on the basis of its history, its sociogenesis, and especially the psychological origins of the notions and operations upon which it is based".
 Piaget believed he could test epistemological questions by studying the development of thought and action in children.
 As a result, Piaget created a field known as genetic epistemology with its own methods and problems.
 He defined this field as the study of child development as a means of answering epistemological questions.

 Schema

 A schema (plural form: schemata) is a structured cluster of concepts, it can be used to represent objects, scenarios or sequences of events or relations.
 The philosopher Immanuel Kant first proposed the concept of schemata as innate structures used to help us perceive the world.

 A schema is a mental framework that is created as children interact with their physical and social environments.
 For example, many 3-year-olds insist that the sun is alive because it comes up in the morning and goes down at night.
 According to Piaget, these children are operating based on a simple cognitive schema that things that move are alive.
 At any age, children rely on their current cognitive structures to understand the world around them.
 Moreover, younger and older children may often interpret and respond to the same objects and events in very different ways because cognitive structures take different forms at different ages.

 Piaget (1953) described three kinds of intellectual structures: behavioural (or sensorimotor) schemata, symbolic schemata, and operational schemata.